taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 # Bugs
 Volume is at 100% when loading, but this shouldn't sound too loud because of the volume cap.

-The capture volumes block may cause audio artifacts when using volume sliders rather than fixed interval volume keys.
+The capture volumes block may cause temporary audio artifacts when using volume sliders rather than fixed interval volume keys.

 Presets seem to conflict so only have one installed at a time (e.g. Music or Movie).